 Love This Recipe?

-💬 Did you make this gluten-free Cheez It cracker recipe?
-I’d love to hear how it turned out—and which pan or flour blend you used!
+💬 Did you make this gluten-free Cheez-It cracker recipe?
+I would love to hear how they turned out, and which flour blend you used!
 Your feedback helps others (and helps me keep improving these recipes for you). ⭐⭐⭐⭐⭐

 Ingredients